Michael O'Flanagan: Fundraising in the United States

 O'Flanagan was a keen supporter rural development and Irish self-reliance, with practical knowledge and point of view, having grown up on a small farm.
 He was a skilled public speaker and communicator and was vocal in agitating for radical social and political change.
 In 1904 he was invited by his Bishop John Joseph Clancy and Horace Plunkett to travel to the United States on a speaking and fundraising tour.
 Douglas Hyde wrote to him on 3 November to say that he had read O'Flanagan's work on Irish Phonetics with great interest and that he was sorry to see him go to America.

 His mission was to promote Irish industry, in particular the lace industry, and to find investment and collect donations for agricultural and industrial projects in the west of Ireland.
 The diocese of Elphin had purchased the Dillon estate at Loughglynn in County Roscommon and had established a dairy industry there, managed by nuns of the Franciscan Missionaries of Mary.
 Part of O'Flanagan's mission was to pay off the outstanding debt on the venture.

-O'Flanagan was an imaginative and innovative fundraiser who disliked simply asking for donations and preferred to use other more practical methods to raise funds.
+O'Flanagan was a fundraiser who disliked simply asking for donations and preferred to use other more practical methods to raise funds.
 He returned to Ireland in 1905 and procured a trio of lace and craftworkers, Mary O'Flanagan Rose Egan and Kate Davoren, and set up a travelling industrial and cultural exhibition.
 The trio would give public demonstrations and show samples of various regional styles of Irish lace while O'Flanagan curated the exhibition and gave lectures and interviews.
 The group travelled across the United States from coast to coast and held exhibitions in fifty-one cities over ninety-six weeks.

 In another example of his innovative approach to fundraising, O'Flanagan brought a sod clay from every county with him; these sods were arranged into a map of Ireland during the exhibitions, and the public were charged a dollar to step on the soil of their native county.
-O'Flanagan was an excellent publicist, and placed notices in regional newspapers to advertise his industrial exhibition.
-He gave countless interviews to newspapers and many public lectures during his travels, and forged many connections within the Irish American community.
+O'Flanagan was an excellent publicist and placed notices in regional newspapers to advertise his industrial exhibition.
+He gave countless interviews to newspapers and many public lectures during his travels, and forged many connections within the Irish-American community.

 Apart from trips home in 1905 and again in 1908, O'Flanagan remained in the United States until he was recalled to Ireland in 1910.